mrchenliang/community/README.md

 ## Future Features
 * :house: Independent Community Pages with Homes in Each Community
 * :mag: Search Communities and Homes by Other Attributes
+* :bookmark: Filter Communities and Homes by Group

 ## Final Product
 * Web View <br/>